ShoYamanishi/SDFont/README.md

 ```

 # Build & Try
-SDFont comes with the two libraries and executables.
+SDFont comes with the two libraries and two executables.

 * **libsdfont_gen** : library to generate signed distance fonts from the truetype fonts.

 * **libsdfont_rt** : small library to parse the font metrics and load the signed distance font glyph bitmap into a OpenGL texture.
+It also contains a bare-bone convenience OpenGL shader.

 * **sdfont_commandline** : a command-line tool to generate signed distance fonts.
 It interacts with libsdfont_lib.